McShelby/hugo-theme-relearn/exampleSite/content/basics/migration/_index.en.md

   This also changed the [lightbox effects]({{% relref "cont/markdown#lightbox" %}}) parameter from `featherlight=false` to `lightbox=false`.
 Nevertheless you don't need to change anything as the old name will be used as a fallback.

-  As a further advantage, the image inside the lightbox now has its own URL and is therefore linkable.

 - {{% badge style="info" icon="plus-circle" title=" " %}}New{{% /badge %}} [GitHub releases](https://github.com/McShelby/hugo-theme-relearn/tags) are also now tagged for the main version (eg. `1.2.x`) and major version (eg. `1.x`) making it easier for you to pin the theme to a certain version.

 - {{% badge style="info" icon="plus-circle" title=" " %}}New{{% /badge %}} Translation for Czech.